zieren/eltern-emailer/text.md

 ## Log File

-Log messages are shown on the console and written to the file `eltern-emailer.log`.
+Log messages are shown on the console and written to the file `eltern-emailer.log` Log files are rotated at 10MB, keeping at most three files.
 The log level can be set in the config file.
-While the project is in alpha state it defaults to `debug`.
+It defaults to `debug`.

 ## Components Used